Proton Beam Therapy for Chordoma Patients

 Experimental: Photon Beam Therapy

-The proton beam therapy may be combined with photon radiation therapy if, in the judgement of the treating radiation oncologist, the combination is felt to improve the final dose distribution.
+Proton beam therapy combined with photon radiation therapy where combination improves final dose distribution.

 |